Mani Shankar: Holography

 as well as the Nationalist Congress Party during the 2014 Maharashtra Legislative Assembly election, which stemmed the decline of the party.

 Augmented Reality

-In February of 2017, Mani Shankar launched the first live augmented reality political campaign in the world for Shri Devendra Fadnavis, Chief Minister of Maharashtra State, India.
+In February 2017, Mani Shankar launched the first live augmented reality political campaign in the world for Shri Devendra Fadnavis, Chief Minister of Maharashtra State, India.
 For the first time, such a campaign enabled an electoral candidate to virtually enter people's homes and softly pitch for votes.

 The campaign was declared a success.
 The effectivity of augmented reality as a political campaign tool was established.